sankezzz/COURSE-UP/README.md

 ## About Us ℹ️
 At CourseUp:
 - We are dedicated to helping developers find the best courses and tutorials across various languages and platforms.
-- Our goal is to create a vibrant community where students can share their experiences, review courses, and help each other make informed decisions when it comes to learning new skills.
+- Our goal is to create a vibrant community where students can share their experiences, review courses, and help each other make informed decisions when it comes to learninga new skills.
 - We aim to have a library of courses from small to large creators and upcoming teachers.

 ## Technologies Used 💻